 Christians believe that the Creator came to earth as Jesus and offered himself as a voluntary sacrifice to allow any person who would acknowledge Jesus as Lord to be forgiven of their sin and to gain entrance into eternal life.
 While sinners do not have to die to pay for their sins, they must make a personal covenant with Jesus; accepting His sacrifice as their own and allowing the Spirit of God to enter into them and to guide their future actions.
 Christ’s sacrifice is the action of a truly merciful God in the face of humanities inability to live sinless lives.

-May the one true God bless you and keep you and cause his face to shine upon you!
+Dear Muslim reader, may the one true God bless you and keep you and cause his face to shine upon you!
 May He save you from error and reveal his true nature to you.
 May we meet some day in heaven as brothers and sisters!
 Amen.

 - To The Muslim Reader